System Failure: Policy and Practice in the School-to-Prison Pipeline

 Chapter 5 Understanding the School-to-Prison Pipeline for Black Probation Youth

-Bo-Kyung Elizabeth Kim, Jessenia De Leon, Camille Quinn, Patricia Logan-Greene, Paula S. Nurius
+Bo-Kyung Elizabeth Kim, Jessenia De Leon, Camille Quinn, Patricia Logan-Greene, and Paula S. Nurius

 Chapter 6 Exploring the Relevance and use of Funds of Gang Knowledge Among System-Impacted Latino Boys and Young Men: The Case of an Urban Continuation School